phantasmogenesis-test/Test/CONTRIBUTE.md

 3. SHARE WITH ORGANIZATION/CLASS by making a Pull Request within the main branch (approval from either @Phantasmogenesis or QA team required in order to be merged)

 ### Triage
-* When another member of your team makes a Pull Request into your team's branch, you may approve the Pull Request, allowing it to be merged into your team's branch.
+* When another member of your team makes a Pull Request into your team's branch, you may approve the Pull Request if it is of sufficient quality, allowing it to be merged into your team's branch.
+Alternatively, if there are issues, you may request changes, or simply leave a comment.

 ## Information on Branches:
 ### Main Branch: